Open-Technology-Foundation/php-localhost/README.md

 ## Installation

 1. Clone this repository
-2. Make the script executable: `chmod +x php-localhost`
+2. Make the scripts executable: `chmod +x php-localhost php-localhost-screens`
 3. Optionally, add to your PATH

 ## Dependencies